Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-\textbf{Basic Data Analysis.} This step involves an iterative process that includes basic data analysis, basic memoing and theoretical sampling \cite{Hoda2021}.

-Basic data analysis will involve two steps, namely open coding and constant comparison.
-In this study, we will be using NVivo 12, a data analysis software commonly used in qualitative contexts (e.g., \cite{tkalich2021making,Masood2020}), to aid with various steps in our qualitative analyses, including open coding and memoing.
-During open coding, coders (i.e., the first three authors) will treat each comment or original post as a single unit of coding, a common practice for Reddit-based qualitative coding (e.g., \cite{Valle2021}).
-The exact methods of coding used could include descriptive coding (nouns summarizing the topic of a datum), in vivo coding (codes based on the actual language used in the data), process coding (using ``-ing'' words exclusively to represent actions suggested by a datum, including observable human actions, mental processes and conceptual ideas) and versus coding (codes with a ``A vs B'' format) \cite{saldana2014coding}.
-In terms of types of codes, we expect to have codes on not just barriers and mitigation strategies, but also observed demographic factors of commenters in relevant Reddit posts.
-E.g., if someone says they are trying a career switch at 40, we will code the age as 40.
-Importantly, a post will only be coded if it is judged as relevant based on the inclusion and exclusion criteria.
-To ensure an acceptable level of reliability between the three coders, intercoder-reliability (ICR) will be measured at the initial stage of coding, as shown in Fig. \ref{fig:methodologyBasic}.
+\textbf{Basic Data Analysis.} This step involves three main steps, namely post-categorization (i.e., is a post relevant or not), deductive coding (i.e., identifying barriers, strategies, and backgrounds), and open coding (i.e., for specific types of barriers, strategies, and backgrounds).
+In this study, we used NVivo 12, a data analysis software commonly used in qualitative contexts (e.g., \cite{tkalich2021making,Masood2020}), to aid with various steps in our qualitative analyses, including open coding and memoing.
+During qualitative coding, coders (i.e., the first three authors) treated each comment or the original post as a single unit of coding, a common practice for Reddit-based qualitative coding (e.g., \cite{Valle2021}).
+To ensure an acceptable level of reliability between the three coders, their intercoder-reliability (ICR) was measured at the first two stages of coding: i) when categorizing posts as relevant or irrelevant based on the inclusion and exclusion criteria, and ii) when deductively coding for the high-level codes of barriers, strategies and background.
+Following that, inductive open coding was used to identify the specific types of barriers, strategies, and background; ICR was not used at this stage, as shown in Fig. \ref{fig:methodologyBasic}.

-We plan to use percentage agreement on which posts are considered relevant (i.e., relevant/irrelevant).
-For relevant posts that are coded, we plan to use Krippendorff's Alpha \cite{krippendorff2011computing} given its flexibility in regard to the number of coders, sample size etc. \cite{hayes2007answering}, its suitability for our study's design \cite{Feng2013} and its use in existing works that qualitatively analyzed mined Reddit data \cite{kumar2018learning,sparrow2020silly}.
-Multiple iterations of independent coding, comparisons across coders and refinement of the coding process may be performed if necessary to achieve satisfactory ICR (see \cite{kumar2018learning} for example), which, in our case, would be an Alpha of 0.8 or larger \cite{Lombard2002}.

-Next, constant comparison, which is ``the process of constantly comparing derived codes within the same source and across sources to identify key patterns in the data'' \cite{Hoda2021}, will also be performed by the researchers during the analysis to iteratively produce concepts, sub-categories (if suitable) and categories in increasing abstraction levels.
-We will perform multiple rounds of individual- (for deeper reflections on the data) and group-based (for synthesizing everyone's reflections) constant comparison in our study, which will be interleaved with other parts of the basic data analysis stage.